Why Do We Give All Those Vaccines to Cats?

 Our feline friends not only need food, love, and a clean litter box (or two), but they need vaccinations to keep them healthy!
 The Rabies, FVRCP, and FeLV vaccines each serve specific roles in protecting your cat’s health and happiness.

 — We’ve all heard of the RABIES virus.
-It is almost 100% fatal in anyone who contracts it – dog, person, cat, fox, coyote, or rodent.
+It is almost always fatal in any animal who contracts it – dog, human, cat, fox, coyote, or rodent.
 Rabies has lost much of its power to create fear in the developed world because we can effectively prevent transmission to our pets and ourselves.
 RABIES vaccination is governed by state law.
 If you don’t bring your records demonstrating your vaccination is up-to-date, we may have to revaccinate your pet.
 The Rabies Vaccine must be given once a year and is a MANDATORY vaccine for all pets.

-Unfortunately, there are still many diseases that don’t have vaccines that can prevent them.
-Please have your cats evaluated by your veterinarian every year for the best health care possible.
+Unfortunately, there are still many diseases which don’t have vaccines that can prevent them.
+Please have your cats evaluated by your veterinarian every year for the best healthcare possible.